openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 * openshift.io/ingress-ip
 * openshift.io/ingress-to-route

-MicroShift is built downstream of OpenShift.
+MicroShift is built downstream of OpenShift to ensure that it includes the same versions of the embedded components that are present in standalone OpenShift, allowing us to maintain binary compatibility.
 The versions of the embedded components are selected by looking at an OpenShift release image, finding the git SHAs for the direct dependencies, resolving the secondary dependencies, and vendoring the results into the MicroShift git repository.
+That process needs to be as automatic as possible, so we want to avoid carrying any MicroShift-specific patches that must be applied after a rebase.
 The version of the containerized components are taken from the same release image and the image references are built into the MicroShift binary.

 A great deal of effort has gone into making OpenShift 4 self-managing, especially when it comes to multi-node deployment and upgrades.
 We do